Jalomo1197/CloudSimulations/README.md

 ![Image of Host And Vms](./Images/HostAndVms.png)

 ### Costs
-Infrastructure cost given in the config file will be used for all three simulations.
+Infrastructure costs given in the config file will be used for all three simulations.

 ![Image of Costs](./Images/IaaSCosts.png)

+# Dependencies